prokopchukdim/cscb20/README.md

 ![image](https://user-images.githubusercontent.com/87666671/210259147-f0f13433-03a7-4320-bfd1-b43cdd1a000a.png)

+Users can also register in the same way through the register screen.
+An error is displayed if a user attempts to register using an existing utorid

 Once users are authenticated, a Flask session is created and users are authorized to view a number of pages based on account type.
 Shared pages between instructors and students include static course information and content.

 ![image](https://user-images.githubusercontent.com/87666671/210260254-224ff3c8-7998-4c14-8951-51c8f3f2dfe2.png)